VibhuJawa/Trump_gab_analysis/README.md

 ### Analysis about the gabs mentioning [Donald Trump](TRUMP_GAB_ANALYSIS.ipynb)

-This notebook analysis gabs associated with donald trump.
+This notebook analyses gabs associated with donald trump.